CharlesChiuGit/Lab-env-management/Linux-setup/README.md

 ## [ascii-image-converter](https://github.com/TheZoraiz/ascii-image-converter#debian-or-ubuntu-based-distros)

-ascii-image-converter is a command-line tool that converts images into ascii art and prints them out onto the console.
+ascii-image-converter is a command-line tool that converts images into ASCII art and prints them out onto the console.

 ```bash
 ascii-image-converter XXX.png --color